My Daily Ayurveda Routine: Everything You Should Know

 We call it the Biological Clock in Ayurveda.
 As Dr. John Douillard writes, “The Ayurvedic clock takes us through 4-hour intervals throughout the day, with digestive strength being greater at midday and detox activity being greater at night.”

-What are some of the benefits of aligning our rhythm to the natural rhythms of the day/ night?
+What are some benefits of aligning our rhythm to the natural rhythms of the day/ night?

 More energy, a deeper sense of connectivity, a stronger immune system, and balanced hormones.
-Also it impacts our metabolism and weight gain.
+It also impacts our metabolism and weight gain.
 E.g. the earlier we eat in the day, the more likely we are to lose weight / not gain weight.
 Creating a routine that works for us, also allows us to no longer have what we call “decision fatigue.”
-All of a sudden, we are able to do the things we need to do for our wellbeing, without wondering when / how / where to fit them in.
+All of a sudden, we are able to do the things we need to do for our well-being, without wondering when / how / where to fit them in.

 One of my other teachers, Dr. Claudia Welch has a lovely way of putting it.
 “Over time, routine becomes a discipline.
 Discipline becomes habit, habit eliminates the need to make decisions, and our mental resources are freed up for new possibilities.”

 I have a daily routine that I have now been following for many years.
 It is a routine that modifies slightly according to the seasons, e.g. In the winter, I tend to sleep more than in the summer months; and my food varies seasonally as well, but the parameters are similar.
 I try to align what I do in my life to the times of day that best support those activities.